-CBD vs. THC – When they talk about the possible medicinal value of marijuana (cannabis) they are mostly talking about CBD.
-Most folks are aware that THC is the compound in cannabis that produces a ‘high.’
-But another compound in cannabis and hemp plants called CBD seems to be where a lot of medical research is taking place.
-CBD is not psychoactive.
+CBD vs. THC – Most folks are aware that THC is the compound in cannabis that produces a ‘high.’
+But there is another compound in cannabis and hemp plants called CBD that is getting enormous attention from researchers.
+CBD is NOT psychoactive.
 In order words CBD will not get you high.
-However, even though there is no recreational aspect of CBD, it is the focus of a lot of attention and sales of CBD concentrates are booming.
+However, even though there is no recreational aspect of CBD, it is the focus of substantial attention and sales of CBD concentrates are booming.

 WATCH VIDEO: A CNN Special Report by Dr Sanjay Gupta

-Sorry Folks But Recreational Weed Has Small Amounts Of CBD
+Sorry Folks But Recreational Weed Has Only Small Amounts Of CBD

 The CBD and THC levels vary greatly from plant to plant.
 Cannabis that has been grown for the illegal street market contains significantly more THC than CBD.
-In fact, much of the street weed contains very little CBD That’s because cannabis grown for the illegal black market has been cultivated based on the fact that high THC marijuana is much more in demand than the low-THC variety.
+In fact, much of the street weed contains very little CBD That’s because cannabis grown for the illegal black market has been cultivated based on the fact that marijuana with potent levels of THC is much more in demand in the black market than the low-THC variety.
 Street pot is bred to create pot with higher-than-ever levels of THC and virtually no CBD.
 It’s almost as if it is a zero sum game.
 The more THC then the less CBD and vice-versa.
 Of course, the illegal marijuana market demands high levels of THC.
-So, folks who are smoking street marijuana and who are telling themselves there are health benefits to using illegal pot are to a large extent deluding themselves since most of the possible benefits from cannabis are in the CBD and maybe other compounds in the plant to some extent, but not necessarily the THC.
+So, folks who are smoking street marijuana and who are telling themselves there are nutritional benefits to using illegal pot are to a large extent deluding themselves since most of the possible benefits from cannabis are very possibly in the CBD, and maybe other compounds in the plant to some extent, but not necessarily the THC.
 Pot Smokers have long regarded THC potency as the factor that makes one strain of marijuana better than the other as they try to get the most bang for their bucks.
 Potency is the main selling point in the illicit marijuana market.
 But now medical science researchers are focusing on CBD as well as other compounds in the plants.
-But it is the CBD that is at center stage in the spotlight.
+But it is the CBD that is at center stage in the spotlight at this time.